mLucas55/spotify-data-analysis/README.md

 * This is a work in progress that I intend to use as the starting point for a TensorFlow project on hit song prediction

-* The data set was sourced from a trusted contributer on Kaggle, and the information that makes up the set was pulled directly from Spotify's provided API. https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023
+* The data set was sourced from a trusted contributer on Kaggle, and the data that makes up the set was pulled directly from Spotify's provided API. https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023